-The fundamental philosophy of this project is to reduce the manual entries made by the user to the barest minimum, outputting results of calculations on to charterer's and/or owner's standard forms.
+The fundamental philosophy of this project is to reduce the manual entries made by the user to the barest minimum, outputting results of calculations on to charterers' and/or owners' standard forms.

 The program is a premium grade "loadicator" for Crude and Product Oil Tanker with an additional facility for computing ullage reports for chemicals carriage too.

-The program caters for entering data for up to 20 tanks in up to 5 segregations.
 Facility is provided for computing ullage reports using Tables 6, 24 or 54 ("A" or "B") and 54D "In Air" or "In Vacuum" if applicable.
 The user can compute for pure chemicals carriage also by feeding in the correction factor and its base temperature as advised by the shipper or terminal.

 All ship specific data for computing volumes for cargo, fuel, fresh water and ballast are incorporated into the program as well as some of the vessel's contour dimensions.